 HB4969 (KCPA)

 HB5537 controlled substances; production and sale of kratom, Amends 1931 PA 328 (MCL 750.1 – 750.568) by adding sec.
 473a.
 First read 2-19-2026.
-Bill Text now in the House Regulatory Reform Committee for committee review on 02-24-2026
+Bill Text now in the House Regulatory Reform Committee for committee was set for review on 02-24-2026, however it is still PENDING.

 Please email the committee and your representatives.
 FIND YOUR REP Be polite, be concise, tell your story and ask them to NOT support HB5537.
 Ask them to instead to consider supporting regulation over prohibition.
 Don’t forget to ask all your friends and family to also send their emails.
 Please go to the Michigan State Page for full details.